 The Case of the Abrasive Perfectionist

-Is that nurse a perfectionist with high standards or a bully?
+Is that nurse difficult and demanding because she's a perfectionist with high standards — or is she a bully?

 Liz was thrilled when she accepted a job in the medical ICU (MICU) at a large Level I trauma center.
 However, it wasn’t long before she wondered if she had made the right decision.
 Liz’s preceptor, Clare, a 30-year MICU veteran, was not what you would call warm and fuzzy.
 She didn’t smile and had a drill sergeant’s demeanor, becoming abrasive any time Liz made a mistake (even a minor one) or admitted not knowing something.

 While Clare was well known for her excellent clinical skills and ability to quickly act in a crisis situation, many nurses and physicians were somewhat afraid of her.
 Clare ran a tight ship whenever she was in charge, but no one wanted to get on her bad side, which was all too easy to do.
 Some said that Clare was just a perfectionist with very high standards.
 Others said she was a bully.
 Liz wasn’t sure what to think.